CharlieA0/charliea0.github.io/_posts/2019-10-14-Going_Less_Zoom.md

 If we want to run with different amounts of $I_d$ current (which we sometimes do) or control temperature you could need to add even more dimensions.
 The amount of data required and size of your lookup table quickly becomes impractical.

-We've done a fair bit of analysis using just feedback torque and speed, but I think the way we'll ultimately resolve this is by eitherfinally running a dynometer test or using the magnetoelastic torque sensor we're adding to model year 2020's drivetrain.
+We've done a fair bit of analysis using just feedback torque and speed, but I think the way we'll ultimately resolve this either by finally running a dynometer test or by using the magnetoelastic torque sensor we're adding to model year 2020's drivetrain to measure actual torque.

 We use jupyter notebooks for data processing.
 Here's the link to the [live-hosted repository](https://mybinder.org/v2/gh/CharlieA0/james-watt/master).